ucsb-seclab/greed/docs/docs/quickstart.md

 The bytecode analyses should work on any system where gigahorse can be properly compiled.

-## Troubleshooting
-Any Common problem?

-## Reporting Bugs
+## Reporting Bugs 🪳
-How to report bugs 🐞
+Please report any bugs through the [Issue](https://github.com/ucsb-seclab/greed/issues) section on our GitHub!
+If you can provide a POC for your issue it would greatly speed up the resolution of your problem :)